ovh/docs/pages/platform/kubernetes-k8s/encrypt-secret-with-kubeseal/guide.en-us.md

 A secret in Kubernetes cluster is encoded in base64 but not encrypted!

-Theses data are "only" encoded so if a user have access to your secrets, he can simply execute a `base64 decode` command to see your sensitive data (`kubectl get secret my-secret -o jsonpath="{.data.password}" | base64 --decode`).
+These data are "only" encoded so if a user has access to your secrets, he can simply execute a `base64 decode` command to see your sensitive data (`kubectl get secret my-secret -o jsonpath="{.data.password}" | base64 --decode`).

 As the secrets aren't encrypted, it can be unsecure to commit them to your Git repository.